 per 100 gr

 |% DV |

-Certainly, the most common dietary vitamin D sources are fortified products.
-Nowadays, many foods are fortified with vitamin D. For instance, you can find many fortified foods, such as tofu, orange juice, cow’s milk, or any plant-based milk.
-Fortified foods can help vegans to meet the daily vitamin D needs.
+Certainly, the most common vegan sources of vitamin D are fortified products.
+Nowadays, many vegan foods are fortified with vitamin D. For instance, you can find many fortified foods, such as tofu, orange juice, or any plant-based milk.
+Fortified foods can help vegans meet the daily needs of vitamin D.

-How much vitamin D do we get from the sun?
+Can vegans get enough vitamin D from the sun?

 The human body synthesizes vitamin D when the skin is exposed to the sunlight.
 For many people, sunlight exposure is the major source of vitamin D.

 The human body stores vitamin D in the liver and the fat tissue.
 People who are exposed to the sunlight during the summer, fall, and spring may store adequate amounts of vitamin D for the winter.
 Research has shown that even people who live in areas with limited sun exposure can synthesize high doses of vitamin D from the sun.